 Jane is highly respected as a sports administrator and company director, having led netball at every level of the sport in Queensland.
-Prior to joining the Board of Netball Australia, she was Chair of Netball Queensland for five years, and was the QSport Volunteer of the Year in 2018.
-She is currently a non-industry Board Member of Racing Queensland and a Cricket Australia Conduct Commissioner, and is an inaugural Member of the National Sports Tribunal.
+Before joining the board of Netball Australia, she was chair of Netball Queensland for five years, and was the QSport Volunteer of the Year in 2018.
+She is currently a non-industry board member of Racing Queensland, a Cricket Australia conduct commissioner, and an inaugural member of the National Sports Tribunal.

 TODD DEACON | DIRECTOR

 Todd is a Managing Director of Techstars, leading SportsTech investments for their venture capital fund.
 Techstars is one of the most active venture capital investors globally, making approximately 500 new investments every year in predominately seed stage start-up companies across the world.

 More recently, Todd formed Wildcard Ventures with Tennis Australia as Managing Partner.
 Wildcard Ventures is the venture capital investment arm of Tennis Australia focused on SportsTech investments.
 Prior to Techstars, in 2013 Todd founded Unscriptd, a sports technology start-up that was acquired in 2018 by US based media company The Player’s Tribune.

 Prior to founding Unscriptd, Todd had a long career in management consulting specialising in the sports and entertainment industry with clients such as Tennis Australia, Netball Australia, Cricket Australia, National Rugby League, Australian Sports Commission, Adidas, Quiksilver and Nike.

 Director appointed 12 May 2021